brand icon May132026

-post featured image
+post featured image no-lazy post featured image

-Here is a quick video showing you how and there are more detailed tips below!
+Here is a quick video showing you how I curl my hair, and I’ve added more detailed tips below!

 How To Curl Short Hair With Curling Iron

-I use the same method no matter how long my hair is – the only thing that changes is the size of the curling iron.
+I use the same method no matter how long my hair is; the only thing that changes is the size of the curling iron.

 For longer hair, I use a 1.25″ barrel.
 For shoulder length or shorter, I use a 1″ barrel.
 Barrel size really makes a difference with each hair type!
+Read this post for my T3 curling iron review if you’re considering.

 Hair Curling Products